austinbrown34/DoParallel/README.md

 # DoParallel

-DoParallel utilizes AWS Lambda and AWS SQS to execute a list of tasks (represented as a job) in parallel.
-Each task runs as a separate Lambda instance and reports it's return value and status as a message to it's corresponding job's SQS queue.
-After each task is complete and has submitted it's message to the queue, the queue is checked to see if all the tasks for the job are done.
-When all tasks in a job are completed, all messages are retrieved from the job's queue to collect each tasks results, a final results object is returned.
+DoParallel utilizes AWS Lambda and AWS DynamoDB to execute a list of tasks (represented as a job) in parallel.
+When a job is sent to DoParallel, an entry for the job and all of it's tasks is made in DynamoDB.
+Each task runs as a separate Lambda instance.
+After each task is complete and has updated it's status and submitted it's result to DynamoDB, the job is checked to see if all it's tasks are complete.
+When all tasks in a job are completed, all task results are retrieved from the DynamoDB and a final results object is returned.

 ## Getting Started